 – Continue to swirl the butter around and stir with a wooden spoon or silicone spatula, scraping up any browning bits sticking to the bottom of the pot.

-– Stir the brown sugar and salt into the brown butter until combined and there are no lumps.
+– Add in the salt as well and stir until the brown butter, brown sugar and salt are combined and there are no lumps.

-– Beat in the egg and vanilla until combined.
+– Add in the vanilla and stir until combined.

-– Then stir in the flour until combined and smooth.
+– Then add in the flour and stir until combined and smooth.

 – Stir in the mini-white chocolate chips, the Heath Bits and the chopped salted pretzels (or whatever mix-ins you choose).